snese/serverless-refarch-for-ga-proxy/README.md

 # 4.(If it is your first time to deploy AWS CDK App) Bootstrapping an environment
 $ cdk bootstrap

-# 5. Create a custom configuration fo Nginx
+# 5. Create a custom configuration of Nginx
 $ node ./lib/create-conf.js <your-proxy-url>